 But Adam doesn’t have this self-understanding.
 He’s only just begun his search for knowledge.
 In fact, he’s not even aware of what the problem actually is.
 He’s simply started to feel that he’s bad, even evil.

 So, tragically, while searching for understanding, three things unavoidably happened.
-Adam defensively retaliates against the criticism, he tries to deny it, and he desperately seeks any reinforcement he can find to relieve himself of the negative feelings.
+Adam defensively retaliates against the criticism, he tries to deny it and block it out of his mind, and he desperately seeks any reinforcement he can find to relieve himself of the negative feelings.
 He has become angry, alienated and egocentric, a psychologically upset state we call the human condition.

 Basically suffering psychological upset was the price we conscious humans had to pay for our heroic search for understanding.
 In the words from the song The Impossible Dream from the musical the Man of La Mancha, we had to be prepared to ‘march into hell for a heavenly cause’ [lyrics by Joe Darion, 1965].
 We had to lose ourselves to find ourselves; we had to suffer becoming angry, alienated and egocentric until we found sufficient knowledge to explain ourselves.